CliveRBird/CentrelinkDataServicesWeather/README.md

 All the elements are present.

-Further detail is offered in reference [https://learn.microsoft.com/en-us/dotnet/architecture/microservices/] With a more complex reference solution [https://github.com/dotnet/eShop/blob/main/README.md]
+Further detail is offered in reference [https://learn.microsoft.com/en-us/dotnet/architecture/microservices/].
+A more complex reference solution [https://github.com/dotnet/eShop/blob/main/README.md]

 Enjoy